 Energy Star Rating and AHRI Rating | Daikin Vs Rheem Modulating Gas Furnaces

 As mentioned above, these can give you great advantages over other furnaces that do not carry these ratings.
 The Energy Star rating opens doors for you with tax rebates and energy credits.
 The AHRI rating certifies the efficiency rating.
 Both ratings require the manufacturer to test their furnaces for efficiency rating certification.
-Furnaces without an AHRI certification rating means the efficiency rating is questionable.
+Furnaces without an AHRI certification rating mean the efficiency rating is questionable.
 The Energy Star rating gives you advantages with taxes and utility company energy credits.
 That will give you a better ROI.

 Gas Furnace Pricing, Efficiency, and Return On Investment (ROI) Factors